grt192/GRT2022/WRITEUP.md

 `TrajectoryGenerator` generates a clamped cubic spline path [`Trajectory`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/trajectory/Trajectory.html)
-(essentially a list of wheel speeds and positions) between two points with constraints dictated by config parameters, and `RamseteCommand` feeds the trajectory into the [`RamseteController`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/controller/RamseteController.html), which consumes the localization robot pose to adjust PID references to maintain the desired trajectory-state pose. `RamseteCommand` uses a [`SimpleMotorFeedForward`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/controller/SimpleMotorFeedforward.html) to calculate inputs to maintain the desired trajectory velocity and acceleration, then performs PID for motor voltage which is supplied to `TankSubsystem`.
+(essentially a list of wheel speeds and positions) between two points with constraints dictated by config parameters, and `RamseteCommand` feeds the trajectory into the [`RamseteController`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/controller/RamseteController.html), a Pure-Pursuit-esque "nonlinear controller" which consumes the localization robot pose to adjust PID references to maintain the desired trajectory-state pose. `RamseteCommand` uses a [`SimpleMotorFeedForward`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/controller/SimpleMotorFeedforward.html) to calculate inputs to maintain the desired trajectory velocity and acceleration, then performs PID for motor voltage which is supplied to `TankSubsystem`.